 With the addiction epidemic on the rise, many husbands and wives are finding themselves with significant others who have addictions.
 Some of them may have had clues that their spouses had ongoing addiction issues and were determined to help them recover.
-Others may have spouses whose addictions developed during marriage.
+Others may have a spouse whose addictions developed during marriage.
 Nonetheless, these situations lure the non-addicted spouses to a special kind of opiate—an overbearing amount of hope.

-Can You Love Your Spouse to Recovery?
+Can You Love Your Addicted Spouse to Recovery?

 Meet “Melissa,” a certified peer specialist for people struggling with addiction and a former wife of an addict.
 For many years, she comforted people at work and came home to a husband—a supposed recovered addict—who hid an ongoing addiction.
 Melissa said on his best days, her then-husband "said the right things and did all the right things.”

 Even with her professional experience, it took some time to realize that he had returned to using.
 “If he would be tempted to use money for drugs, he would give it back to me and apologize,” she explained.
 “He'd say he was going to use it for drugs, but didn't because he didn't want to disappoint me.
 Looking back, now I think he only came to me because he was afraid he was going to get caught."

 The two met when he entered recovery.
 Melissa said, “I was OK with that because why should somebody not get another chance?
 Everybody deserves that in my opinion.”
 Melissa saw him through the steps of recovery and believed he had made good on his commitment.
 Eventually, they married.
 Over time, however, her husband returned to his addiction and, despite everything she knew as a professional, she had become a codependent who had loved another human at the expense of loving herself.